LIS561/syllabi/presentations/language1.md

 # Parsing as search

 - Grammars like the ones we've seen typically have the parsing problem of which rules to apply in which order.
-- Parsing software explores one path of choices, and if no rule applies will back up and try a different path.
+- Nondeterministic parsing software explores one path of choices, and if no rule applies will back up and try a different path.
 - If all possible paths are exhausted for an expression, then the parse fails because the expression doesn't conform to the grammar.
 - The time required to explore all those possibilities is expensive, even for very fast computers.
 - Rules of thumb (heuristics) for ordering the productions can save time, but only on average.